darryncampbell/DataWedge-Workflow-Sample/README.md

 All these OCR features, with the exception of identity documents, are handled in a consistent way by DataWedge, so this section will group them together.

+For more information on DataWedge OCR, please see the [Techdocs help page](https://techdocs.zebra.com/datawedge/latest/guide/input/workflow/#ocr)

 ### Possible uses for OCR (License Plates, VIN, TIN, Meters)

 Unlike standard OCR, DataWedge OCR is designed with specific use cases in mind.
 With knowledge of what is being scanned, it can make the recognition process quicker and more reliable.